 We’ve addressed some of the differences between millennials and baby boomers in the workplace in a previous article.
 However, to attract and manage millennials in your organization, it’s helpful to understand some of their critical characteristics, so we’ll touch on those for a moment here.

 Workers of this generation sometimes get a bad rap, frequently stereotyped as being lazy, narcissistic, coddled, and less likely to stick with one job for an extended period.
-It’s true that millennials do switch jobs more than their older peers; Gallup, which called them the “job-hopping generation,” found that 21% of millennials² have changed jobs within the past year.
+Millennials do indeed switch jobs more than their older peers; Gallup called them the “job-hopping generation,” and found that 21% of millennials have changed jobs within the past year.
 That’s more than three times the number of non-millennials who say they’ve changed jobs.

-On the positive side, millennials also are often regarded as being more cognizant of diversity in the workplace, being inspired by an organization’s values, and having fresher perspectives and greater technical skills than previous generations.
+On the positive side, millennials are also often regarded as being more aware of diversity in the workplace, being inspired by an organization’s values, and having fresher perspectives and greater technical skills than previous generations.
 After all, millennials are digital natives — they grew up using portable devices, computers, and social media that either didn’t exist or weren’t available to the general public in previous generations.
-They’re unattached to organizations and institutions, instead of hitching their proverbial wagons to values and movements they care about.
+They’re unattached to organizations and institutions instead of hitching their proverbial wagons to values and movements they care about.

 So, the question remains about how to attract millennials to your business — what can you do as a small to midsize business (SMB) manager or human resources expert to get the younger generation through your doors?